Sheriff: Awning factory shooting left 2 teens parentless

 Kevin Clark was a “wonderful man and an absolutely amazing, supportive and wonderful father” to his 14-year-old daughter and 18-year-old son, the local Pop Warner league said Tuesday in its fundraising appeal.

-Authorities said they believe Clark and the other fatalities were singled out by a recently fired worker at the awning company.
-John Robert Neumann Jr., 45, methodically shot most of them in the head before killing himself as well at the sound of an approaching siren on Monday, they said.
+Authorities said they believe Clark and the other fatalities were singled out by a recently fired worker at the awning manufacturer owned by Fiamma, Inc. John Robert Neumann Jr., 45, methodically shot most of them in the head before killing himself as well at the sound of an approaching siren on Monday, they said.

 “My experience tells me that this individual made deliberate thought to do what he did today.
-He had a plan of action,” said the sheriff.
+He had a plan of action,” Orange County Sheriff Jerry Demings said.
 He wouldn’t explain why Neumann was fired in April, but he did say that Neumann had a “negative relationship” with at least one of his former co-workers.

+Friends of another victim, Jeff Roberts, described him as “a devoted husband, father and grandfather” on a fund-raising website for his family.

+Roberts was “taken way too soon by senseless violence in his workplace,” the website said.

+In a statement, Fiamma asked the public to keep all the victims in their thoughts and prayers.
+“The company is heartbroken following the unspeakable attack upon our loved ones and employees,” the statement said.

-The shooting began after Neumann slipped through a rear door into the cavernous Fiamma Inc. factory, an area larger than two football fields where awnings are stitched together for recreational vehicles.
+Neumann slipped through a rear door into the cavernous Fiamma Inc. factory, an area larger than two football fields where awnings are stitched together for recreational vehicles.
 He paused at least once to reload.
-Seven other workers were inside at the time but were unharmed.
+Seven other workers inside were unharmed.

 The Lake Howell Pop Warner league said Clark’s 14-year-old daughter was a cheerleader in the league, and his 18-year-old son played football in the league for several seasons.
 The fundraising appeal says Clark was a big supporter who “could often be found snapping pictures on the sideline during game days.”

-Note: This story has been corrected to restore the full reference to Orange County Sheriff Jerry Demings.